flowx-ai/docs-flowx/docs/building-blocks/ui-designer/ui-designer.md

 #### Tree view

-This panel is used for displaying component hierarchy.
-Clicking on a specific component in the component tree will highlight the selection in the editor.
+This panel displays the component hierarchy, and clicking on a specific component in the tree will highlight the selection in the editor.

 ![](./img/ui_designer_tree.gif)

-For more information about Component types, check the next section:
+For further information on Component Types, refer to the next section:

 [Component types](./ui-component-types/ui-component-types.md)